syncfusion-content/xamarin-docs/Xamarin/SfListView/ViewAppearance.md

 {% endhighlight %}
 {% endtabs %}

-N> If a label is loaded in the `ItemTemplate`, right to left direction is not applied, due to the framework.
-It reported to the Xamarin team and find the [link](https://github.com/xamarin/Xamarin.Forms/issues/3611).
-To overcome this issue, set the `HorizontalOptions` as `StartAndExpand` to the Label.
+N> When a label is loaded in the `ItemTemplate`, the right-to-left direction is not applied due to the framework issue.
+It has been reported to the Xamarin team; for more details about this, refer to this [link](https://github.com/xamarin/Xamarin.Forms/issues/3611).
+To overcome this issue, set the `HorizontalOptions` to `StartAndExpand` in Label.

 ![Xamarin.Forms listview with right to left](SfListView_images/Right-To-Left-Xamarin-Forms-ListView.png)

 ### Limitations

-* ListView does not support right to left(RTL) direction, when the [SfListView.Orientation](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.Orientation.html) is `Horizontal`.
+* ListView does not support the right-to-left(RTL) direction when [SfListView.Orientation](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.Orientation.html) is `Horizontal`.